 Cookbook author Elizabeth Barbone asked me to join several other food bloggers in the How to Cook Gluten-Free “Pizza and Pasta Cookalong”—a launch of her new cookbook, How to Cook Gluten Free: Over 150 Recipes That Really Work.
 Part of the deal was getting to share some of Elizabeth’s recipes with you all.
-It didn’t take me long to settle on her Upstate Goulash and Powdered Sugar Donut Muffins.
+It didn’t take me long to settle on her Gluten-Free Goulash recipe, which she calls Upstate Goulash, and her gluten-free Powdered Sugar Donut Muffins.
 But I’ll get back to those in a minute.

 You may recall that I wrote about Elizabeth here previously on gfe, when I shared her appearance as the guest speaker for my support group’s open house.
 As I recounted then, Elizabeth and I met on Twitter and literally just a few tweets later, she had volunteered to travel from her home in upstate New York to do a bread-making demo for my group in Virginia.
 To be honest, I am still amazed that Elizabeth did that!
 I love helping launch new gluten-free cookbooks and I told Elizabeth that I definitely “owed her one.”
 I mean she lugged her pretty purple KitchenAid mixer, breadmaker, etc. and actually baked bread for us in her hotel room for goodness sake!
 So of course I agreed to participate in the “Pizza and Pasta Cookalong.”